Tilbury Douglas: Diversification and name change – late 1990s and early 2000s

 A series of acquisitions and disposals in the late 1990s and 2000 moved the group's focus away from property development and housebuilding, as it sought to build presence in the maintenance and facilities management sectors, though it retained a strong presence in traditional construction contracting.
 Acquisitions included electrical engineering contractor J R Williams in 1997, the facilities management and engineering services business How Group purchased for £46m in 1998, the £75m takeover of industrial and equipment services specialist Bandt Group in 1999 and, in a £75m purchase, facilities management company Building and Property, responsible for providing accommodation and property services to government departments.

 During this period the company disposed of its Scottish housebuilding business to Persimmon plc, diminishing the significance of revenues from traditional construction contracting workstreams, with the newly diversified group now earning significant revenue through its facilities management and maintenance capability, which are otherwise known as support services provision.
 To reflect this change in the company's business profile, it successfully applied in 2000 to the London Stock Exchange to relinquish its listing within the construction sector of the market, but to re-list within the support services sector on the FTSE market list.
 To reflect this change it renamed itself Interserve in 2001.

 The Interserve era – 2001–2022

 Interserve expanded through further acquisitions over much of the next two decades.
-On 2 May 2006 Interserve acquired MacLellan, another support services business for £118m.
-In 2007 the group acquired a 49% stake in the Qatar-based Madina Group.
-In 2008 Interserve expanded into markets in Abu Dhabi and Northern Europe.
-In 2012 the company acquired "Welfare-to-work" provider Business Employment Services Training (BEST), a UK provider of training and development for job-seekers and employers, and Advantage Healthcare, a provider of healthcare at home services.
-In 2013 the organisation acquired The Oman Construction Company.
+On 2 May 2006, Interserve acquired the competing support services business MacLellan in exchange for £118m.
+During May 2007, the group acquired a 49% stake in the Qatar-based Madina Group.
+In 2008, Interserve expanded into markets in Abu Dhabi and Northern Europe.
+During 2012, the company acquired "Welfare-to-work" provider Business Employment Services Training (BEST), a UK provider of training and development for job-seekers and employers, and Advantage Healthcare, a provider of healthcare at home services.
+In January 2013, the organisation acquired The Oman Construction Company.
 In 2014, the company acquired Initial Facilities from Rentokil Initial for £250m, and benefitted from the UK Government's privatisation of the probation sector, securing contracts to run criminal justice services in five areas.